 That is, you’re using their services to boost the sales of a company that does not have any dealings with them.
 This is completely banned, and if you’re found to be using MailChimp’s services to send these sorts of emails, your campaign might be canceled without warning.

 However, MailChimp has nothing against affiliate links.
-Affiliate links are those links that a company usually allows affiliate marketers, and partners to create so as to identify who sold what.
+Affiliate links are those links that a company usually allows affiliate marketers and partners to create to identify who sold what.

 MailChimp’s affiliate program uses this to determine what partners have referred new users and decide who to award credits to.